yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/wrangler.json.md

+---
+title: Managing Cloudflare Wrangler Configuration (wrangler.json) with Alchemy
+description: Learn how to generate and manage wrangler.json configuration files for your Cloudflare Workers using Alchemy.
+---

 # WranglerJson

 The WranglerJson resource generates a `wrangler.json` configuration file for a Cloudflare Worker.
 This file is used by the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/) to deploy and manage Workers.